gwizdek/SystemReShock-UEVR-Plugin/README.md

 9) Optional (recommended) - Tick `Autoplay Media Logs` in Gameplay Options

 > [!NOTE]
 > If you have an NVIDIA GPU, use DLSS Swapper to use newer, transformer model capable version.
-Set profile to J or K (sharpest and not as CPU heavy as L / M)
+Set profile J or K (sharpest and not as heavy as L / M)

 > [!WARNING]
 > Save the game to new slots often (many things can go wrong)